alphagov/prototype-kit-training/source/task5/task5.md

 git push -u origin master
 ```

-You have now created a remote documentation repo on GitHub.
+You have now created a remote version of your prototype on GitHub.
+Go to the remote repo and check that all your files are there.

-For more information, refer to [Adding an existing project to GitHub](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).

 ## Deploy with Heroku